What is a guitar refinish?

 Figure 3 – One of the best reasons to refinish a guitar is to a cover a previous poor refinish

 But there are a few intermediate options.
 Many players like the look of natural wood, and like to strip down a guitar for an ‘oiled’ finish.
-Furthermore some companies sell tins of nitrocellulose lacquer, especially developed for guitars, at quite reasonable prices, and these can give good results.
+Furthermore some companies sell specialist guitar finishing supplies – tins of nitrocellulose lacquer, especially developed for guitars, at quite reasonable prices, and these can give good results.
+Smaller ‘touch-up’ pots are also available to perform minor guitar finish repairs.
 But as with any paint project, these approaches are entirely dependent on adequate preparation of surfaces and careful application.
 With some work, and relatively little financial outlay, a decent refinish is possible.

 Leave refinishing work on rare / valuable guitars to a professional.
 Check out examples of their work if possible.